mlcommons/ck/README.md

 If you found CK useful and/or interesting, you are welcome to reference any of the above publications in your articles and reports.
-You can download above references in BibTex format here:
+You can download the above references in the BibTex format here:

 * https://raw.githubusercontent.com/ctuning/ck-guide-images/master/collective-knowledge-refs.bib

 Testimonials and awards
 =======================
+* HiPEAC technology transfer award (2014, [HiPEAC TT winners](https://www.hipeac.net/research/technology-transfer-awards/2014))
-* ARM and dividiti are using CK to accelerate computer engineering (2016, https://www.hipeac.net/assets/public/publications/newsletter/hipeacinfo45.pdf , page 17)
+* ARM and dividiti use CK to accelerate computer engineering (2016, [HiPEAC Info'45](https://www.hipeac.net/assets/public/publications/newsletter/hipeacinfo45.pdf), page 17)
-* HiPEAC technology transfer award (2015, http://www.hipeac.net)

 Acknowledgments
 ===============

-CK development is coordinated by the non-profit cTuning foundation (cTuning.org).
-We would like to thank the EU TETRACOM 609491 project (www.tetracom.eu) for initial funding and dividiti (www.dividiti.com) for continuing support.
-We would also like to thank Microsoft4Research program for one-year grant to move CK public repository to Azure cloud.
+CK development is coordinated by the non-profit [cTuning foundation](http://cTuning.org).
+We thank the [EU TETRACOM 609491 Coordination Action](http://tetracom.eu) for initial funding and [dividiti](http://dividiti.com) for continuing support.
+We would also like to thank Microsoft Research program for one-year grant to host the CK public repository in the Azure cloud.
 We are also extremely grateful to all volunteers for their valuable feedback and contributions.